 Kraft Heinz was born as a result of the merger between Kraft Foods and Heinz.
 It has annual sales in the region of $26 billion and its shares trade in the NASDAQ as KHC.

-One of the largest roasters and distributors in the world, Kraft Heinz owns brands such as Maxwell House, Gevalia, General Foods International, Baker’s, Cafe Collection, Yuban, Sanka, Tassimo.
+One of the largest coffee roasters in the world, Kraft Heinz owns brands such as Maxwell House, Gevalia, General Foods International, Baker’s, Cafe Collection, Yuban, Sanka, Tassimo.

 Mondelez International